Top 5 DeFi Trends for 2022-2024

 Nexus Mutual, for instance, is a DeFi insurance platform that allows ETH owners to pool their funds in order to provide insurance for other smart contracts.
 The purchasers of insurance pay a premium to this pool and receive a payout if the covered risk comes to pass.

 Nexus Mutual has grown from roughly $4 million TVL in July of 2020 to around $250 million TVL in February 2021.
+And doubled a year on to over $500 million in February 2022.

 In addition, Bridge Mutual offers an easy way for anyone to generate interest by providing coverage or to protect their assets by purchasing coverage.